-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed consolidated interim financial statements ("Interim Financial Statement") of Northern Dynasty Minerals Ltd. ("Northern Dynasty" or the "Company") for the three months ended March 31, 2012 and the audited consolidated financial statements for the year ended December 31, 2011 as publicly filed under the Company's profile on SEDAR at www.sedar.com.
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed consolidated interim financial statements ("Interim Financial Statement") of Northern Dynasty Minerals Ltd. ("Northern Dynasty" or the "Company") for the three and six months ended June 30, 2012 and the audited consolidated financial statements for the year ended December 31, 2011 and annual MD&A for the same period as publicly filed under the Company's profile on SEDAR at www.sedar.com.

 The Company reports in accordance with International Financial Reporting Standards ("IFRS") and the following disclosure, and associated Interim Financial Statement, are presented in accordance with IFRS.
-This MD&A is prepared as of May 8, 2012.
-All dollar figures stated herein are expressed in Canadian dollars, unless otherwise specified.
+This MD&A is prepared as of August 7, 2012.
+All dollar amounts herein are expressed in Canadian dollars, unless otherwise specified.